aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

-﻿---
+---
-title: Work with Options and Appearance of Word Documents in C++
+title: Work with Options and Appearance of Word Documents
 second_title: Aspose.Words for C++
 articleTitle: Work with Options and Appearance of Word Documents
 linktitle: Work with Options and Appearance of Word Documents